Employers Mutual Limited: 2012–2018

 The company further increased its service range in the hospitality industry by cooperating with Clubs NSW to form the Club Employers Mutual in 2012.
 Club Employers Mutual and Hotel Employers mutual are the two main brands that this company use to provide services in the hotel industry in New South Wales.
 In the same year when Club Employers Mutual established, Employers Mutual Limited lost approximately 50% of their market share in South Australia due to a second claims agent were introduced to South Australia by WorkCoverSA (now named ReturnToWorkSA).

 Employed Mutual Limited rebranded their company in June 2016, changed their trade name to EML, and became an agent for WorkSafe Victoria to provide insurance services, compensation services and mobile case agency services for workers in Victoria.
 With the goal of " provide customers with a seamless claims management experience across all people insurance covers ", EML is still expanding their service range and type in Australia.

-Employers Mutual Limited partner with icare to hold a mental health seminar about techniques, resources and management tools to assist workers to access healthcare services.
+EML partner with icare to hold a mental health seminar about techniques, resources and management tools to assist workers to access healthcare services.
 It was held in Sydney in August 2017.

-Employer Mutual Limited was appointed by Insurance & Care New South Wales (icare) to become the single claim agent for the NSW workers compensation from 1 January 2018.
+EML was appointed by Insurance & Care New South Wales (icare) to become the single claim agent for the NSW workers compensation from 1 January 2018.

 Services

 As an insurance and compensation company, the basic condition for customers and workers to receive the insurance services is to purchase the minimum essential coverage that the insurance company required.
-Employers Mutual limited offers various insurance and compensation related services to other organisations or companies.
+EML offers various insurance and compensation related services to other organisations or companies.

 Schemes

-Employers Mutual Limited manage workers' compensation claims for:
+EML manage workers' compensation claims for: